Canon 1D Mark II vs 70D

 Review summary: Canon 1D Mark II vs 70D

 So what is the bottom line?
 Which of the two cameras – the Canon 1D Mark II or the Canon 70D – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS-1D Mark II: